Bug report #16327

 I assume this bug is caused by the split() function call in QgsRasterFormatSaveOptionsWidget::profiles() (src/gui/qgsrasterformatsaveoptionswidget.cpp).

-#2 Updated by Ismail Sunni almost 4 years ago
+#2 Updated by Ismail Sunni over 4 years ago

 I tried to fix this issue.
 The problem lies on how QGIS stores list of profiles.
 It store as concatenation of all profiles with space.
 That's why it needs split function to get each of them.